 The Subway logo is an ode to youth, freshness, and goodness.
-The emblem invites you to visit the restaurant and order a couple of sandwiches, promising that it won’t take long.
+The emblem invites you to visit the restaurant and order some sandwiches, promising it won’t take long.
 The sign’s smooth lines guarantee maximum comfort.

 Subway: Brand overview

-Subway is an American fast-food restaurant franchise with a main course of sandwiches and salads.
+Subway is an American fast-food restaurant franchise known for its main courses of sandwiches and salads.
 Emphasizes the benefits and freshness of fast food.
 The Subway logo can be seen on 36,000 establishments in 100 countries worldwide.

 The famous food chain that has made its owners rich was originally conceived to raise money for medical school.
-Born into a low-income family, Fred DeLuca raised money for his studies by moonlighting wherever he could.
-After hearing about his dream, a family friend offered Fred to earn money by making sandwiches and gave him $1,000 to open it.
-Nine years later, the successful business grew by selling franchises and spreading worldwide.
+Born into a low-income family, Fred DeLuca raised money for his studies by moonlighting wherever possible.
+After hearing about his dream, a family friend offered Fred the opportunity to earn money by making sandwiches and gave him $1,000 to open them.
+The successful business grew nine years later by selling franchises and spreading worldwide.

 Meaning and History

 In 1965, Pete’s Super Submarines was opened.
-This name, derived from Peter Buck, became the star of the red and blue text logo.
-But it was only used for three years: in 1968, the company changed its name to Subway, and the logo had to be changed.
-Here you can see an obvious pun:
+This name, derived from Peter Buck, became the star of the red-and-blue text logo.
+However, it was only used for three years: in 1968, the company changed its name to Subway, and the logo had to be changed.
+Here, you can see an obvious pun:

-• On the other hand, the prefix “sub” is a reference to the restaurant’s signature sandwich, the Submarine Sandwich.
+- On the other hand, the prefix “sub” refers to the restaurant’s signature sandwich, the Submarine Sandwich.

-The designers added two arrows to the logo to play up the semantic connection with the subway.
-One of them comes out of the letter “S” and looks to the left, and the second extends from the “Y” to the right.
+The designers added two arrows to the logo to emphasize the subway’s semantic connection.
+One arrow comes out of the letter “S” and looks to the left, and the second extends from “Y” to the right.
 These elements symbolize quick service and forward movement.
 The arrows continue to be used in the restaurant chain’s brand identity.
-Only the design of the inscription changes: font, background, color, and shape.
+Only the design of the inscription changes the font, background, color, and shape.

-For example, in 2002, as part of the “Eat Fresh” campaign, the emblem acquired a refreshing green outline, which was associated with nature.
-In 2016, the sign became more minimalist and was visually divided into two parts: an orange “SUB” and a green “WAY.”
-This simplification reflects the trend toward modern and versatile design and emphasizes the company’s reliability and professionalism.
+For example, in 2002, as part of the “Eat Fresh” campaign, the emblem adopted a refreshing green outline evoking nature.
+In 2016, the sign became more minimalist, divided into two parts: an orange “SUB” and a green “WAY.”
+This simplification reflects the modern, versatile design trend and underscores the company’s reliability and professionalism.

 What is Subway?

 Fast food restaurants opened in America in 1965 and were owned by the DeLuca family.
-The main difference – is specialization on healthy products (fresh salads, gluten-free bread, sandwiches from natural ingredients).
-The franchise generates revenues of more than $10 billion a year.
+The main difference is specialization in healthy products (fresh salads, gluten-free bread, sandwiches from natural ingredients).
+The franchise generates more than $10 billion in revenue annually.

 1965 – 1968

-The first sandwich shop was named Pete’s Super Submarines, which is reflected in the logo.
+The logo reflects the first sandwich shop, Pete’s Super Submarines.
 The name was given in honor of Reteg Vzska, without whose money the business would not have started.
-The word “submarine” refers to the shape of sandwiches placed in buns that resembled a submarine.
+The word “submarine” refers to the shape of sandwiches placed in buns that resemble submarines.

 The emblem had two parts.
-The first part of the inscription was in blue and large font, showing deep respect for the sponsor, and Super Submarines in thin red letters in two lines.
+The first part of the inscription was in blue, large font, showing deep respect for the sponsor, with Super Submarines in thin red letters in two lines.
 The variant represented the young enterprise.
 The red hue spoke of cooking with love and great speed.

 The symbols had elements of varying thickness, showing different slicing and filling options for sandwiches.